 - If the cover is slightly wet but not stinky, I hang it with a clothespin from one of the baskets to dry.

-- If the diaper is soiled and the baby is breastfed only, I just dump the whole thing in the washer, no need to rinse.
+- If the diaper is soiled and the baby is breastfed only, I just dump the whole thing in the washer (already filled with water and a Tablespoon of bleach), no need to rinse.

 - If the diaper is soiled and the baby is eating solids, I set the insert & cover aside, change the baby, and then take the soiled diaper to the bathroom to rinse.
 I just rinse in the toilet by flushing and swishing (you could use a diaper sprayer), then I carry the rinsed diaper back to the washer in a small bucket (like an ice cream bucket, or you could use a wetbag).